 NappiesRUs / Nappies.co.uk

-Specialist continence and nappy retailers in the UK — including NappiesRUs and similar independent sites — stock a much wider range than supermarkets.
+Specialist continence and nappy retailers in the UK — including NappiesRUs and similar independent sites — stock a wider range than supermarkets.
 This includes higher-capacity pull-ups, taped briefs (such as Molicare, Tena Slip, Abena, iD Expert), and booster pads.
-These sites are well-practised at discreet delivery because that’s core to their customer base.
+These sites are experienced in discreet delivery because that’s core to their customer base.

 Discreet rating: High.
 Plain outer packaging is standard.
 Staff are experienced with sensitive orders.

 Worth knowing: Often the only place to find larger sizes or specialist products without a prescription.
-Worth checking for bundle pricing on regular purchases.
+Check for bundle pricing on regular purchases.

 Hartmann Direct / TENA Direct / Molicare UK

-Some manufacturers sell direct to consumers.
+Some manufacturers sell directly to consumers.
 Hartmann (who make Molicare), TENA, and similar brands occasionally offer direct ordering with subscription options.
 Packaging is plain.

 Discreet rating: High.

 Worth knowing: Direct ordering sometimes offers access to sample packs before committing to a case.
-Worth checking before buying a large quantity of an unfamiliar product.
+Check before buying large quantities of unfamiliar products.

 The Continence Products Company / Vivomed / Independence at Home

-Smaller specialist UK retailers that cater to both household and care settings.
-These sites tend to stock the broadest ranges — including washable reusables, booster pads, and products designed for complex needs.
+Smaller specialist UK retailers catering to both household and care settings.
+These sites tend to stock the broadest ranges — including washable reusables, booster pads, and products for complex needs.
 Customer service is generally more knowledgeable than a generalist retailer.

 Discreet rating: High.
-Discrete handling is an operational expectation for these businesses.
+Discreet handling is an operational expectation.

 Worth knowing: Useful if you have specific requirements — texture sensitivity, particular absorbency levels, or products not available on mainstream sites.